floxdc/cache-flow/README.md

     return result;
 }
 ```
-And that's the simpliest example.
-In addition the library contains safity checks, serialization, logging, and other handy features.
+This is the simplest example.
+The library also includes safety checks, serialization, logging, and other useful features.

 ## Quick Start

-Install a package via [NuGet](https://www.nuget.org/packages/FloxDc.CacheFlow/)
+Install the package via [NuGet](https://www.nuget.org/packages/FloxDc.CacheFlow/)
 ```
 PM> Install-Package FloxDc.CacheFlow -Version 1.13.0
 ```

-And add following lines to your `Startup.cs` file:
+Add the following lines to your `Startup.cs` file:
 ```csharp
 services.AddMemoryCache()
     .AddStackExchangeRedisCache(options =>